intelagense/rwxrob/log/2021/01/25/README.md

+## Monday, January 25, 2021, 3:14:23PM EST <1611605663>

+Decided to go with `rec` within a `log` directory for saving video (or audio) recordings.
+There's definitely a difference between a video and a recording.
+A video generally means something that was produced for publishing (despite the generic term).
+The term "vlog" has been taken by people talking to the camera mostly.
+So it seems like "recording" is a most accurate term for what I'm doing, which is just recording what I'm doing.
+You can't really call it a "stream" because it's a recording of a stream.

 ## Monday, January 25, 2021, 9:01:28AM EST <1611583288>

 Recently learned that `apt search <thing>` is not *actually* the same as